 You can enable email from the Dashboard section of ManyChat if you have a Pro account.

 Good news for our global clients — it works worldwide!

 Send Email Broadcasts

 Sometimes you just have a bit more to say.
-Messenger and SMS are built for shorter formats — messages should only be 1 to 2 sentences.
+Messenger marketing and SMS marketing are built for shorter formats — messages should only be 1 to 2 sentences.
 So if you have a longer announcement, important change, or just need more screen real estate for beautiful images, email can be a more effective way to send.